Tony Khaw, NXP’s director of corporate social responsibility, is at

 U.N.
 Forum on Business and Human Rights, outlining the positive impact of NXP’s Social Responsibility

 program.
-CEO Rick Clemmer talks about the program and why
+Rick Clemmer talks about the program and why

 he is proud that NXP is part of the discussion with businesses, governments